|

 the bedchamber.

-Legolas, still holding the cage, whistled softly to the bird;
+Legolas, still holding the cage, whistled softly, and the bird

 "What does he say?" asked Eowyn.